Perceive9019/Capstone_2_Project/README.md

     - The most expensive neighborhoods are:
         - Gaslamp Quarter which has a prominent nightlife i.e. clubs, restaurants, theaters, etc.
         - La Jolla, Pacific Beach, and Mission Bay which are by the ocean side.
-        - Old Town and Little Italy which have attractions such as boutiques, restaurants, hotels, Museums, etc.
+        - Old Town and Little Italy, which have attractions such as boutiques, restaurants, hotels, Museums, etc.

 - The XGBoost model was the most robust predictive model but it was not able to capture the underlying patterns in the training data.
 - This suggests that more tuning of these models is required.
 For Example:  revisiting feature selection and hyperparameter tuning.